 Not Manual Brewing… PakHacking!

-First, I should mention that Manual Brewing is absolutely an option with the PicoBrew Pico.
+I should mention again that Manual Brewing is absolutely an option with the PicoBrew Pico.
 This entails creating your own recipe, putting your ingredients into filter bags, and some manual interaction with the device to set temperatures and add your boil ingredients.
 I am aware of this and I’m not about making more work for myself.
 I have a bunch of PicoBrew Packs just waiting to be brewed and I simply wanted to experiment with more customization.

 In this case, I’m brewing a Scottish Ale – a clone of Zephyrhills Brewing’s Way Off Kilter.
 I’m a huge fan of this style and it’s the first I’m brewing in the Pico.